-• UW-Parkside is primarily a teaching university.
-The university has a teaching load of 24 credit hours and faculty members are required to devote the largest

-- share of their time to teaching.
+- UW-Parkside is primarily a teaching university.
+The university teaching load is 24 credit hours for faculty and 30 credit hours for lecturers.
+Faculty and lecturers are required to devote the largest share of their time to teaching.
 Consistent with this requirement and the values of the business program, pedagogical research and publication is valued. - UW-Parkside and the business program strive to be connected to the community through projects and other types of business partnerships.
 Activities that inform faculty of business practices and activities that benefit the community are encouraged.
 These activities include working with business partners and nonprofit organizations.
 The activities may include projects through the Solutions for Economic Growth (SEG) Center.
 The outcomes of these projects include business plans, marketing plans, personnel procedures, business improvement plans, and software/hardware designs.
-Some of these activities may be published in practitioner journals or journals related to community engaged teaching, e.g., service learning. - UW-Parkside and the business program encourage a variety of research including traditional academic research.
-The department desires to achieve a balance between discipline oriented research, applied research and pedagogical research. - The Department of Business at UW-Parkside offers one of the seven business programs in the University of Wisconsin System that are accredited by AACSB.
-To maintain the high quality business program, the department of business strives to provide workload release of up to 6 credits annually for participating faculty meeting SA, PA, SP, IP qualifications; see a separate document on workload policy for details regarding release/reassigned time.
+Some of these activities may be published in practitioner journals or journals related to community engaged teaching, e.g., service learning. - UW-Parkside and the business program encourage a variety of research including traditional academic/discovery research.
+The department desires to achieve a balance between discipline oriented research, applied research and pedagogical research.